huggingface/safetensors/README.md

 ### Notes

 - Zero-copy: No format is really zero-copy in ML, it needs to go from disk to RAM/GPU RAM (that takes time).
-Also In PyTorch/numpy, you need a mutable buffer, and we don't really want to mutate a mmaped file, so 1 copy will be necessary if you modify an array (copy-on-write).
+Also In PyTorch/numpy, you need a mutable buffer, and we don't really want to mutate a mmaped file, so 1 copy is really necessary to use the thing freely in user code.
 That being said, zero-copy is achievable in Rust if it's wanted and safety can be guaranteed by some other means.
    SafeTensors is not zero-copy for the header.
 The choice of JSON is pretty arbitrary, but since deserialization is <<< of the time required to load the actual tensor data and is readable I went that way, (also space is <<< to the tensor data).

 - Endianness: Little-endian.
 This can be modified later, but it feels really unecessary at the